mayurjobanputra/ChatGPT-wrapper-in-PHP-MySQL/README.md

 # ChatGPT PHP & MySQL Wrapper

-Welcome to the ChatGPT PHP & MySQL Wrapper, a powerful and flexible ChatGPT integration for WordPress enthusiasts and developers.
-This project is born out of a passion for WordPress and a desire to integrate ChatGPT in a familiar environment.
+Welcome to the ChatGPT PHP & MySQL Wrapper, a ChatGPT wrapper built in a LAMP stack environment.
+This project is ideal for WordPress builders that are looking for a LAMP stack GPT wrapper.

 ## Why This Project?